kydogg/todo-app-simple/README.md

 Contributors
 ------------

-- **Your Name** - Completed the challenge as part of learning web development basics.
+- **Kyle Baker* - Completed the challenge as part of learning web development basics.
 - **GreatStack** - Provided the initial tutorial that inspired this project.
 Check out their [YouTube channel](https://www.youtube.com/greatstack) for more amazing tutorials.

 Versioning